foresterfx/SignalRGB-Plugins/README.md

 To change your own, go here:
 https://elmah.io/tools/base64-image-encoder/

-then upload your photo and copy the base64 to the javascript file in place of the old.
+then upload your photo and copy the base64 to the javascript file in place of the old at the end of each plugin file.